Jorinde and Joringel: Variants

-During the 19th century, there was barely any other variant of the story published besides the one collected by the brothers Grimm, with the exception of a Swedish version listed by Johannes Bolte and Jiri Polivka.
-The situation has changed in the 20th century with some new versions found and published.
-A Flemish version from Willebroek titled Janneken, Mieken and the witch Peetje Loo (Janneken en Mieken en de tooverheks Peetje Loo) was collected by Victor de Meyere.
-In that version, the protagonist and her beloved one turned into a bird by the witch are not lovers but siblings, and the spell is broken not with a flower, but hitting the witch with a snake's hide.
-In a Dutch version from Driebergen titled The Golden Ball (De gouden bal), collected by Gerrit Jacob Boekenoogen, the protagonist and their beloved one are also siblings, with the differences that the brother is the one turned into a bird, and the siblings are also the children of a king.
-To get the magic white flower to break the spell, the princess must defeat a dragon with the help of dwarfs.
-In an English version of the tale, the siblings are young children and named "Hansel and Gretel".
+During the nineteenth century, few variations of the tale were published, though Johannes Bolte and Jiří Polívka did record a Swedish variant.
+However, the situation had changed by the 20th century.

+For example, a Flemish version from Willebroek titled Janneken, Mieken and the witch Peetje Loo (Janneken en Mieken en de tooverheks Peetje Loo) was collected by Victor de Meyere.
+In that version, the protagonists are not lovers but siblings, and the spell is broken not with a flower, but by hitting the witch with a snake's hide.
+In a Dutch version from Driebergen titled The Golden Ball (De gouden bal), collected by Gerrit Jacob Boekenoogen, the protagonists are also siblings as well as a prince and princess, but the brother is the one turned into a bird.
+In order to obtain the magical white flower and break the spell, the princess must defeat a dragon with the help of dwarfs.

+There is also the more well-known English tale "Hansel and Gretel", which has a similar premise.

 Outside Europe, Marie Campbell collected a version from the Appalachian Mountains titled The Flower of Dew, that follows the plot from the Grimm's tale pretty closely.